General Questions

 How does it work?
 How do I get started?

-The first step is to submit a Letter of Introduction (LOI) which provides us with information about your organization and a summary of your project.
-With this LOI, we also ask that you upload a copy of the organization’s IRS 501(c)(3) designation.
-If it appears that your project meets with our funding criteria and goals, you will be invited to submit a more detailed proposal for funding in our next grant cycle.
+The first step is to submit a Grant Request which provides us with information about your organization and your project.
+We also ask that you upload a copy of the organization’s IRS 501(c)(3) designation and other relevant documentation.
+If it appears that your project meets with our funding criteria and goals, your Request will be reviewed by our Board and further contact will be initiated.

 What if my organization is not registered as a nonprofit, a 501(c)(3) by the IRS?